LostBeard/SpawnDev.BlazorJS.Photino/README.md

 > Photino.Blazor already exists, why use this?

 #### Answer
-Like Photino.Blazor, SpawnDev.BlazorJS.Photino provides shared services that run in the Photino app that each window can use.
-But SpawnDev.BlazorJS.Photino adds the benefits of Blazor WebAssembly + [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) which gives access to all of the awesome browser [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) like WebRTC, Canvas, WebGL, WEbGPU, etc. directly from C#, **no Javascript required**.
+In Photino.Blazor, .Net only runs in the main process.
+In SpawnDev.BlazorJS.Photino, .Net runs in the main process and in the browser instances, enabling direct C# access to all of the awesome browser [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) like WebRTC, Canvas, WebGL, WEbGPU, etc. directly from C#, **no Javascript required**.
+See [Blazor WebAssembly libraries](#blazor-webassembly-libraries)

 ### Example